- Duty

 Damages

-Medical malpractice, like other types of personal injury, causes harm in three primary ways:
+Medical malpractice, like other types of personal injury, causes harm in three primary ways:- Financial damages

 - Emotional losses